HealthByRo/drf_tweaks/README.rst

 BaseInfo
 ********

-This one is adding basic info (the one passed to the decorator itself), as well as custom text or yaml if defined, as in following examples:
+This one is adding basic info (the one passed to the decorator itself), also custom text, if defined, as in following examples:

 .. code:: python